viamrobotics/docs/docs/components/board/beaglebone.md

 {{% /alert %}}

-Configure a `beaglebone` board to integrate [BeagleBoard's BeagleBone AI 64](https://www.beagleboard.org/boards/beaglebone-ai-64) into your robot:
+Configure a `beaglebone` board to integrate [BeagleBoard's BeagleBone AI 64](https://www.beagleboard.org/boards/beaglebone-ai-64) into your machine:

 {{< tabs name="Configure an beaglebone Board" >}}
 {{% tab name="Config Builder" %}}

-Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
+Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
 Click on the **Components** subtab and click **Create component**.
 Select the `board` type, then select the `beaglebone` model.
 Enter a name for your board and click **Create**.